 Our answer is, it’s a great approach.
 Here's why.

-Coordinated design—Your furnace is created to function with a corresponding air conditioner.
+Coordinated design—Your furnace.
 This might help enhance energy efficiency and performance.

 Technology enhancements—There have been many recent increases in HVAC technology, especially in energy efficiency, air filtration and quiet heating and cooling.
 You’ll have these advantages all year when you update the complete system.